haacked/haacked.com/_posts/2015/2015-02-07-failure-and-repair.markdown

 > If there is one number that embodies the seemingly intractable challenge imposed by the illegal drug trade on the relationship between the United States and Mexico, it is $177.26.
 That is the retail price, according to Drug Enforcement Administration data, of one gram of pure cocaine from your typical local pusher.
 That is 74 percent cheaper than it was 30 years ago.

-So after thirty years spent, [$51 Trillion](http://www.drugpolicy.org/drug-war-statistics) (yes, Trillion!) spent, the incredible social costs, the result we get is that it's 74 percent cheaper for that hit of cocaine.
+So after thirty years spent, [$51 Trillion](http://www.drugpolicy.org/drug-war-statistics) (yes, Trillion!) spent, not to mention the incredible social costs, the result we get for all that expenditure is it's 74 percent cheaper for that hit of cocaine.
 Wall street traders are rejoicing.

-It doesn't take [5 Nobel Prize winning economists](http://www.alternet.org/drugs/5-nobel-prize-economists-call-end-failed-war-drugs) to tell you that policy is a failure.
+It doesn't take [5 Nobel Prize winning economists](http://www.alternet.org/drugs/5-nobel-prize-economists-call-end-failed-war-drugs) to tell you that the drug war is a failure.

 The idea that you can tell people to "Just Say No" and that will somehow turn the tide of human nature is laughably ridiculous.
 This is the failure of the prevention model.

-A repair model is based on the realization that you can't stop people from taking drugs, but you can help with the repair process for those who do get addicted.
+A response that focuses on repair as opposed to all out prevention realizes that you can't stop people from taking drugs, but you can help with the repair process for those who do get addicted.
 You can get better results if you treat drugs as a health problem and not a criminal problem.
 It's [worked very well for Portugal](http://www.forbes.com/sites/erikkain/2011/07/05/ten-years-after-decriminalization-drug-abuse-down-by-half-in-portugal/).
-Ten years after decriminalizing all drugs, drug abuse is down by half.
+Ten years after they  decriminalized all drugs, drug abuse is down by half.

 > This development can not only be attributed to decriminalisation but to a confluence of treatment and risk reduction policies.

 It's a sane approach and it works.
-Locking an addict up in jail doesn't help repair them.
+Locking an addict up in jail doesn't help them to repair.

 ## Parenting